About the Meteorological Society of Japan

 Members shall pay the yearly membership fee in advance.
 The society issues invoices for annual membership fees every November, and members are required to pay the outstanding fees by the end of the following January.

 Surface mail postage for bulletins will be paid by the society.
-Those who wish to receive the delivery by airmail and/or registered mail shall pay the following additional costs:
+Those who wish to receive the delivery of Tenki by airmail and/or registered mail shall pay the additional cost of 4,800 yen/year and/or 4,200 yen/year.

 You may come directly to the office of the secretariat to pay your membership fee.
-The following methods are also accepted:
+For overseas members, the following methods are accepted to pay membership fee:

 a) International postal money order